Master’s Programme in Economics. Open to other students as well.

 |Activities and teaching methods in support of learning

 All material related to the course is delivered through the Moodle area of the course, which also contains a discussion forum where students can discuss issues related to the course with each other and the teacher.
-During the lectures, the students can post spontaneous comments and questions in the Presemo room for the course.
-The lectures involve a number of activating questions, also answered through Presemo.
-Homework assignments involve multiple-choice questions that the students answer through Moodle.
+Homework assignments and the term paper are submitted through the Moodle area of the course.

 |Assessment practices and criteria

-The grade on a scale from 0 (fail) to 5 is the weighted average of the grades of the final exam (40%), the quizzes based on the homework assignments (30%), and the term paper (30%).
+The grade on a scale from 0 (fail) to 5 is the weighted average of the grades of the final exam (50%), the homework assignments (25%), and the term paper (25%).
 Each of the three components is graded on a scale from 0 (fail) to 5, and each must be passed separately.